neuvector/circleci-orb/README.md

           medium_vul_to_fail: 3
 ```

-Here is a sample build job
+Here is a sample build job to scan the image alpine:3.12

 ```
 jobs: